litopia/HTML5-Build-a-Page-B16/Gabe-li/readme.md

 ## Information about this project

-Created by Gabe Pelegrin and Lili
+Created by Gabe Pelegrin and Lili.

 Page model is based on a Infusion WP Theme Demo (https://dl.dropboxusercontent.com/u/4922522/blazrobar/demo/infusion/index.html).

+Local stroge function is created in "Contact Us" section at the bottom of the page.